Code-Institute-Submissions/Off-The-Beaten-Track-Memory-Game/README.md

 - **Vendor prefixes** were added based on [Autoprefixer](https://autoprefixer.github.io/)

 ### **7.4 Acknowledgements**
-I would like to say a massve thank you to my mentor [Adegbenga Adeye](https://github.com/deye9) without whom this project would never have gotten finished!
+I would like to say a massive thank you to my mentor [Adegbenga Adeye](https://code-institute-room.slack.com/archives/D010XBPCK09) without whom this project would never have gotten finished!

 I would also like to thank the CI community on the Code Institute Slack channel - in particular [@stevo](https://code-institute-room.slack.com/team/UM6CCB90T), [@Deborah_alumni](https://code-institute-room.slack.com/team/UC0HYGN4E), [@Ryan Guest](https://code-institute-room.slack.com/team/U016FFAFHE2) and